ENDGAME-STREETWEAR-LLC/endgame/README.md

 ## DISCLAIMER

 None of your personal information will be stored or shared with anyone.
-All the data accessed from your account will merely be used to provide our services and offer our products to you as a user of our website.
+All the data accessed from your account will only be used to better provide our services and offer our products to you as a user of our platform.